The question is how to keep this second floor comfortable and cost friendly?

 In the Cape Cod attic level, knee walls serve as the needed room divider between the attic space and the living quarters, but also connect the angled roof rafters to the home’s horizontal floor joists.
 This vertical wall stands about 3 feet tall, dividing the conditioned and unconditioned air space.
 The design hides electrical wiring, while blocking air leakage from the living space, a major aesthetic benefit.
 Proper air sealing and air flow direction with baffles inserted on the roof’s rafters makes the knee wall’s function of keeping the living space comfortable effective.
 Our crew foreman, Dimitrios explains, “We put baffles along the eaves so that the air flow coming along the eaves can travel up through the attic rather than staying trapped inside that knee wall and making the house deem cold.”
 Likewise, most knee walls hold a small door, sort of like Alice in Wonderland in the wall.
 This door gives access to the attic space, but once again, may allow air penetration, making that second floor uncomfortable in temperature.
 So, sealing this door opening with insulation is key.
 Fixing the knee wall requires sealing all penetrations, including outlets, the small door and any plumbing.
 Then, insulation will serve like a warm winter jacket.
 Batt insulation, blown-in filler, spray foam, or insulation sheets all become possible solutions in making the top floor of a Cape Cod comfortable.

 Before beginning the insulation process, prepare the knee wall for the application.
 First, secure any HVAC ductwork or essential wiring between the joists.
 Secondly, remove any obstructions to the space between the knee wall studs.
 If the wall has any bricking, decide if you want to remove a few of the bricks for blown-in filler or all of them for insulation sheets.
 If wooden paneling covers the unconditioned area, easily remove it and apply the insulation since paneling quickly refastens to the joists.
 Drywall may serve as a challenge and treating it like the brick strategy will make the insulation application easy.
 Finally, watch those energy bills fall in price!
-“EPA estimates that homeowners can save an average of 15% on heating and cooling costs (or an average of 11% on total energy costs) by air sealing their homes and adding insulation in attics, floors over crawl spaces, and accessible basement rim joists.” (energystar.gov) A home energy audit can focus your winterizing and if you enjoy the comforts of a Cape Cod, accept the challenge of the knee wall for an easy fix for home comfort!
+“EPA estimates that homeowners can save an average of 15% on heating and cooling costs (or an average of 11% on total energy costs) by air sealing their homes and adding attic insulation, floors over crawl spaces, and accessible basement rim joists.” (energystar.gov) A home energy audit can focus your winterizing and if you enjoy the comforts of a Cape Cod, accept the challenge of the knee wall for an easy fix for home comfort!

 Take charge of your energy bills!